adityakumaar/adityakumaar/README.md

 ### Hello, I am Aditya Kumar 👋

 An Undergraduate Computer Applications Student.
-I am currently focusing on learning, gaining knowledge and practicing by building simple projects.
+I am currently focusing on learning, gaining knowledge and practicing by building projects.
 I am always open for connections through my LinkedIn profile.

 These are some fields I am interested in: